george887/clustering_project/README.md

 # Zillow Clustering Project

 ## Goal of Project
-The goal of this project is to predict what is causing more and less logerror using clustering methodologies.
+The goal of this project was to predict the drivers of logerror using clustering methodologies.
+Logerror is the difference between sales price and estimated price.
 We will continue to utilize the 2017 data found on the Codeup SQL server.
 A jupyter notebook will document all phases of the project including data acquisition, data preparation, exploration and modeling.
 A README.md will be made to describe and reproduce project.

 ## Key Terms
 - A [single-unit property](https://help.rentingwell.com/article/multi-unit-vs-single-unit/) is a rental property that is rented as a single entity.
 A condo, a townhouse, or a vacation rental would typically be single-unit properties.
 If you’re adding a single-unit property to Renting Well you don’t need to add individual units – the tenant and lease are associated to the property itself.